hungsu/digital_garden/src/site/notes/Public/Home.md

 ## Blog of sorts

-- 2023 February 19: I'm thinking a bit about [[Private/Pagespeed Insights\|Pagespeed Insights]].
-This website is getting only 69/100, held back by Obsidian's heavy CSS.
-In their defense, they never intended for their CSS to be used on the web.
+- 2023 February 19: I'm thinking a bit about [[Software/PageSpeed Insights\|PageSpeed Insights]].
+This website is based on [[Software/Digital Garden plugin\|Digital Garden plugin]] which gets a Performance score of only `48/100`, on a page with no images.
+By comparison, my website fared better at `69/100`, and with some quick tweaks from me got `74/100`.
 - 2022 November 12: With Elon Musk’s acquisition of Twitter I’ve started a new [[Software/Mastodon\|Mastodon]] account 🐘